Vector42-rev/meshes/README.md

-This outputs for the meshes are also present in the folder.
+ This repo consists of gmsh (python api) codes for simple figures like square,circle, ellipse etc,.
+It also contains the function to collect the nodal and element information (Nodes, coordinates, elements, boundary nodes).
+The outputs for the meshes are also present in the folder.
 I learnt from the gmsh tutorial to make these meshes.
 The link to the tutotial is available here. https://gitlab.onelab.info/gmsh/gmsh/-/tree/master/tutorials

 Examples:-